fractal-solutions/create-qflow/README.md

     const myNode = new MyCustomNode();
     ```

+4.  **Agent (Generic LLM)**: This approach scaffolds a project with a generic AI agent capable of using various LLMs by configuring a base URL, API key, and model.
+It includes a custom `GenericLLMNode` for flexible LLM integration and a basic agent setup with tools like web search and system notifications.

 ## Getting Started with Your New Project

 After `create-qflow` finishes, navigate into your new project directory: